People & Places

 The name of the game in Munich is the Christmas markets, which see thousands of Germans gather to shop for handcrafted presents, drink Gluhwein (hot, mulled red wine), and eat sausages.
 While there are other Christmas markets around, such as in Nuremburg or Vienna, if you stay in Munich you can also visit the famous Neuschwanstein Castle, a Romanesque Revival palace that looks like it was plucked straight from a fairy tale.
 Pack our warm, insulating Merino wool boxers and a good camera – you’re going to want to take pictures of this gorgeous market and castle.

 The ultimate in ski vacation goodness, Whistler is not only a collection of exciting slopes and runs, it’s also a veritable party town.
 Busy in the winter, Whistler is nevertheless accessible and endlessly fun.
-If you’re wondering what to bring as a base layer for the ski hill, we're here to answer your questions and offer suggestions, like our amazing Merino wool socks.

 Finally, if you want a winter experience like no other, visit the Jigokudani Monkey Park in Nagano, Japan, which is pretty much how it sounds: a series of outdoor hot springs, amid the snowy mountains of Japan, populated by friendly macaque monkeys who like to relax in the warm waters with you.
 Make sure to pack a tasteful bathing suit, a waterproof camera and a couple bananas to share with the locals!